JAYASREE1408/what-happens-when/README.rst

 the default gateway it can resume its DNS process:

-* The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
+* The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.(Port numbers above 1023 can be either registered or dynamic (also called private or non-reserved).
+Registered ports are in the range 1024 to 49151.
+Dynamic ports are in the range 49152 to 65535.
+As mentioned, most new port assignments are in the range from 1024 to 49151.)
 * If the response size is too large, TCP will be used instead.
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached,